Kvitel: At the Western Wall

+Disposal

-DisposalKvitelach may not be thrown away; there is a difference of opinion as to whether they should be burned or buried.
+Kvitelach may not be thrown away; there is a difference of opinion as to whether they should be burned or buried.
 According to Rabbi Shmuel Rabinovitch, Rabbi of the Western Wall and author of Minhagei HaKotel, a book of laws regarding the Western Wall, burning is a "pure" way to deal with the notes, but burying them is more honorable.
-Twice a year, Rabbi Rabinovitch and his assistants collect the hundreds of thousands of kvitelach left in the Wall and bury them in the Jewish cemetery on the Mount of Olives.Kvitelach left at gravesites are traditionally burned.
+Twice a year, Rabbi Rabinovitch and his assistants collect the hundreds of thousands of kvitelach left in the Wall and bury them in the Jewish cemetery on the Mount of Olives.

+Kvitelach left at gravesites are traditionally burned.
 The gravesite of the sixth and seventh Lubavitcher Rebbes, Rabbi Yosef Yitzchak Schneersohn and Rabbi Menachem Mendel Schneerson, includes a fax machine which receives over 700 faxes a day, and a computer which receives 400 emails daily.
 These kvitelach are all printed and then taken to the graves, where they are torn into shreds and placed atop the graves.
 When the pile grows too high, the shredded notes are burned.